-For all circuits, variations with time of the overall loss at 800 Hz (including daily and seasonal variations but excluding amplitude hits) should be as small as possible but should not exceed \pm 4 dB.
+For all circuits, variations with time of the overall loss at 1020 Hz (including daily and seasonal variations but excluding amplitude hits) should be as small as possible but should not exceed ± 4 dB.

-The level of the psophometric noise power at a renter's premises depends upon the actual constitution of the circuit, in particular upon the length of frequency division multiplex carrier systems in the circuit.
+The level of the psophometric noise power at a renter's premises depends upon the actual constitution of the circuit, in particular upon the length of circuit of frequency division multiplex carrier systems in the circuit.
 The provisional limit for leased circuits of distances greater than 10 000 kilometres is -38 dBm0p.
-However, circuits of shorter length will have substantially less random noise (see also Annex A).
+However, circuits of shorter length will have substantially less random noise (see also Annex A to this Recommendation and Recommendation M.1050, § 3.5).